 Apollo’s Current Features

 - Blockchain file system – The blockchain file storage system allows users to store files in the data cloud, stored and available for retrieval and publishing.
 Once a user uploads files to the cloud, they get a timestamp for the data, ensuring the information’s security.
 The timestamp could come in handy in legal documents such as contracts.
-The file storage system is suitable for medical records, voting, permits, among other vital documents.
+In addition, the file storage system is suitable for medical records, voting, and permits, among other vital documents.

-- Asset system – This system allows users to issue tokens that represent private and public equities, as well as real-world commodities like shares, bonds, and derivatives.
+- Asset system – This system allows users to issue tokens representing private and public equities and real-world commodities like shares, bonds, and derivatives.
 Users get to trade these tokens on the exchange with 100% privacy.

-- Alias system – The Apollo alias system allows you to encrypt a specific set of text by creating a unique alias.
-You can only claim a specific alias once and use it for your account number, website, email address, or any other text you deem essential.
+- Alias system – The Apollo alias system allows you to encrypt a specific text set by creating a unique alias.
+You can only claim a specific alias once and use it for your account number, website, email address, or any other essential text.
 Once you request an alias, you can sell it publicly or privately and transfer it to another account.

 - Decentralized marketplace – Users in the market get to buy, sell, and trade physical and digital goods using the Apollo currency.
-The decentralized nature will allow for untraceable trading of any item, whether local or international.
+The decentralized nature will allow for untraceable trading of any local or international item.

 - Encrypted messaging – Apollo is quite big on privacy, and this feature will allow users to send and receive messages securely on the blockchain.
-With the Olympus protocol, IP masking will ensure that messages and data files from one account to another are untraceable.
+With the Olympus protocol, IP masking will ensure that messages and data files are untraceable from one account to another.

 - Voting system – users on the blockchain can create either private or public polls.
-They can then use the polls to direct and manage funds from an account or gauge the public opinion on something.
-This system could be quite useful in collecting valuable and verified responses from designated sources.
+They can then use the polls to direct and manage funds from an account or gauge public opinion.
+In addition, this system is useful in collecting valuable and verified responses from designated sources.